Teaching Philosophy

 Adjunct Instructor

-College for Creative Studies Foundations Department Detroit, MI.
+College for Creative Studies Teaching 2D and 3D courses, Foundations Department Detroit, MI.

 tempImageHaIu7a.gif